Deadlift vs Squat Comparison – Introduction

-Small and light, they are ideal for home lifters.
+Small and light, these deadlift jack alternatives from Dead Wedge are ideal for home lifters.

 Loading a barbell for deadlifts is not always easy, especially if you are working out alone.

-Add an extra dimension to squats and deadlifts by using bands as well as weights.
+Add an extra dimension to squats and deadlifts by using resistance bands as well as weights.